Skyhook is a Kubernetes-aware package manager for cluster administrators to safely modify and maintain underlying host declaratively at scale.

 kubectl get pods -w -n skyhook

-There will a pod for each lifecycle stage (apply, config) in this case.
+There will be a pod for each lifecycle stage (apply, config, etc.) per package per node matching the selector.

 The Status will show the overall package status as well as the status of each node